danielaperazapi/Where-is-the-mah-in-the-Rubik-s-Cube-by-Daniela-G-Peraza-Pichardo/README.md

 1→2,  2→3,  3→1

-Every move of the Rubik's Cube can be viewed as a permutation because it rearranges the positions of cubies.
+Every move of the Rubik's Cube can be viewed as a permutation because it rearranges the positions of **corner and edge** cubies.
+Center cubies never move from their place, they only rotate, hence they will be omitted in the permutations.
 For example, a U move rotates the top layer and cycles the four upper corners:

 (UFR UBR UBL UFL)